TrailerNAS/TrailerNAS.github.io/aboutme.md

 ### My Small Company

-To be honest, I'm having a great time doing all this from building this website to meeting incredible people from all over the world.
+I'm having a great time doing all this from building this website tha you are currently using to meeting incredible people from all over the world.
 I'm always happy to help and if you have any questions or concerns reach out to me and I will get back to you as soon as possible.

 Thanks for all the support!